Harold Palmer Smith Jr.: Career

 Smith was awarded a White House Fellowship in 1966 and was assigned as a Special Assistant to the Secretary of Defense.
-Since that time, he has served as an advisor on numerous governmental boards on national security policy, giving particular attention to projects requiring a broad range of technical and managerial skills.
-Of particular note are his chairmanship of the Vulnerability Task Force of the Defense Science Board and a special study for (then) Secretary of Defense James R. Schlesinger on the Airborne Warning and Control System (AWACS); i.e., the Smith Report.
+Since that time, he served as an advisor on numerous governmental boards on national security policy, giving particular attention to projects requiring a broad range of technical and managerial skills.
+Of particular note was his chairmanship of the Vulnerability Task Force of the Defense Science Board and a special study for (then) Secretary of Defense James R. Schlesinger on the Airborne Warning and Control System (AWACS); a.k.a., the Smith Report.

 In 1993, Smith accepted an appointment with the Clinton Administration as Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs with responsibilities for reduction and maintenance of the American and NATO arsenals of nuclear weapons, dismantlement of the chemical weapon stockpile, oversight of the chemical and biological defense programs, management of counter-proliferation acquisition, and management of treaties related to strategic weapons.
-He was responsible for implementation of the Cooperative Threat Reduction (Nunn Lugar) program, which assists the former Soviet Union in the dismantlement of their weapons of mass destruction and in converting their related industries to commercial production.
+He was responsible for implementation of the Cooperative Threat Reduction (Nunn Lugar) program, which assisted the former Soviet Union in the dismantlement of their weapons of mass destruction and in converting their related industries to commercial production.
 The Defense Special Weapons Agency and the On-Site Inspection Agency reported to him.
 He returned to private life in 1998.